Best Family Movies on Netflix

 Peter Rabbit (2018) — 64% Rotten Tomatoes

 This refreshing adaptation of Beatrix Potter's novels revive Peter Rabbit for the younger set, by injecting the character with a bit of mischief.
 Yes, while that decision upset those tied to Potter's original work, the film doesn't come across as mean or insincere.
 A couple of warnings, though: a human character dies relatively early, so this might not be a perfect movie for the super-young set.
-Also a minor ruckus was raised over a scene where a child allergic to blueberries was pelted by blueberries, which forced him to use his Epipen.
+Also a minor ruckus was raised over a scene in Peter Rabbit where a child allergic to blueberries was pelted by blueberries, which forced him to use his Epipen.

 Credit: Columbia Pictures